stanleyyylau/senior-web-developer/high_converting_web_forms.md

 + use calendar and you can style it
 + use **autofill**
 + use **autofocus** just like google did
++ don't forget to use require attribute
++ Numeric validation with min, max and step, and range input and getting value from value
++ use pattern attribute to enable regex
++ use custom validation API provided by H5

 ### Form references